okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 Similar to the [JIT provisioning with IdP flow test](#run-the-jit-provisioning-with-idp-flow-test), the OIN Submission Tester creates a temporary Okta test user account for you to verify that JIT provisioning was successful.
 The Tester then removes the test user account from Okta to complete the test.

 To run the JIT provisioning with SP flow test, follow the same steps in [Run the JIT provisioning with IdP flow test](#run-the-jit-provisioning-with-idp-flow-test).
-The difference between the JIT provisioning with SP and IdP is that the OIN Submission Tester opens an incognito browser window to sign in to your app first instead of to Okta.
+The difference between the JIT provisioning with SP and IdP tests is that the OIN Submission Tester opens an incognito browser window to sign in to your app first instead of to sign in to Okta.

 #### Failed tests